looker-open-source/components/internal_docs/figma.md

 Inside each file is a series of pages that maps to our design roadmap workflow.
 The page list is:
 - Title (cover page)
+- Components (any local components to the file)
 - Define (scoping of file and design work)
 - Explore (design explorations and iterations)
 - Refine (refinement of explorations )
-- Proposal (finalized proposals & best practices)
+- Spec (any specifications for work & best practices)
-- Launch (Final page, contains finalized files and library assets)
+- Launch (Final page, contains finalized work)

-By nature of how the design process works, these pages are a bit fluid and you may encounter documents with more pages, but as a team we do our best to standardize on the format above.
+#### Files with shared components

+One small variation from the file organization structure above is that any file that contains components that are published in the team library will not have a **"Launch"** page.
+For organizational purposes their "launch" page will match the name of the component or style.

+As an example the Icon component's "launch" page will be named **Icons** and that page will contain the published components.

 ### Leaving Feedback in Figma
 Figma allows you to give feedback right in the file you are looking at.
 You can leave a comment on a screen to start a conversation about any feedback you may have.